senzing-garage/template-repository/README.md

 ## CODE_OF_CONDUCT.md

-The [CODE_OF_CONDUCT] file describes the social conventions among contributors to the repository.
+The [CODE_OF_CONDUCT.md file] describes the social conventions among contributors to the repository.

 > A _code of conduct_ defines standards for how to engage in a community.
 > It signals an inclusive environment that respects all contributions.